 - Making changes to your campaign structure to ensure that it’s affiliated with the right ad groups

-- Ensuring that bids and budgets of the campaign are as optimized as possible
+- Ensuring that bids and budgets of the campaign are as optimised as possible

 - Doing what’s necessary to ensure that web page landing pages, ad content, and sitelink extensions have the required quality to drive the actions you want to see from visitors